chenshuo/tcpip-study/docs/links.md

 * [Segmentation and Checksum Offloading: Turning Off with ethtool](https://sandilands.info/sgordon/segmentation-offloading-with-wireshark-and-ethtool) by Dr Steven Gordon, 2010
 * [Reply from David Miller](https://seclists.org/tcpdump/2009/q3/14) about capturing packets when GSO is on.
-* John Nagle on Nagle's algorithm <https://news.ycombinator.com/item?id=9048947>, 2015.
-> Sigh.
-If you're doing bulk file transfers, you never hit that problem.
-If you're sending enough data to fill up outgoing buffers, there's no delay.
-If you send all the data and close the TCP connection, there's no delay after the last packet.
-If you do send, reply, send, reply, there's no delay.
-If you do bulk sends, there's no delay.
-If you do send, send, reply, there's a delay.
 * [Coping with the TCP TIME-WAIT state on busy Linux servers](https://vincent.bernat.ch/en/blog/2014-tcp-time-wait-state-linux)
 * [Harping on ARP](https://lwn.net/Articles/45373/), [Multiple Interfaces on Same Ethernet Broadcast Network](https://www.kernel.org/doc/html/v4.18/networking/e100.html#multiple-interfaces-on-same-ethernet-broadcast-network)
 * [Increase HTTP Performance by Fitting In the Initial TCP Slow Start Window](https://sirupsen.com/napkin/problem-15)